THE CLEAN HOUSE

 6 JUNE – 8 JULY

-Lane values order in every aspect of her life.
-Her live-in maid Matilde hates cleaning and yearns to be a stand-up comedian.
-Lane’s depressed sister Virginia finds solace in cleaning and secretly takes over Matilde’s duties.
+Her live-in Brazilian maid Matilde finds cleaning makes her sad and yearns to be a stand-up comedian; while Lane’s sister Virginia finds solace in cleaning and secretly takes over Matilde’s duties.

-When Lane’s husband, a surgeon, falls in love with a terminally-ill patient, everything that was clean and tidy for Lane – her house, her emotions, her relationships – is thrown into disarray, and Matilde must come to her rescue.
+When Lane’s husband, a surgeon, falls in love with a terminally-ill patient, everything that was clean and tidy for Lane is thrown into disarray, and she must turn to the women in her life to help sort out the mess.

 “One of the finest and funniest plays you’re likely to see” The New York Times